SharpSkeeto/learning-type-script/README.md

 Create a TypeScript config file (tsconfig.json)
-This will create a tsconfig.json file, can use defaults for now
-Can change target as needed in the tsconfig.json file
 Run command: `npx tsc --init`
+This will create a tsconfig.json file
+Can use defaults for now, but can change JavaScript version and other properties.

-Create a TypeScript file, Ex. testtypescript.ts
+Create a TypeScript file, Ex.
+TestTypeScript.ts
-Add basic JavaScript code as a test script, Ex. let fakeString = 'Fake String';
+Add some basic JavaScript code as a test script
+Example: let fakeString = 'Fake String';  console.log(fakeString);

-Compile code which will generate a testtypescript.js file
+Compile the script which will generate a TestTypeScript.js JavaScript file
 Run command: `npx tsc`

-Run testtypescript.js file:
+Run TestTypeScript.js file
 Run command: `node testtypescript`